flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

 #.
 The K8s Informer detects a workflow timeout or failed liveness check during its periodic resync operation on the FlyteWorkflow.
 #.
 A FlytePropeller worker experiences an error during a processing loop
 #.
 The WorkflowExecutor observes a completed downstream node
 #.
-A NodeHandler observes state change and explicitly enqueues its owner (For example, K8s pod informer observes completion of a task)
+A NodeHandler observes state change and explicitly enqueues its owner.
+(For example, K8s pod informer observes completion of a task.)

 The WorkerPool is implemented as a collection of ``goroutines``, one for each worker.
 Using this lightweight construct, FlytePropeller can scale to 1000s of workers on a single CPU.
 Workers continually poll the WorkQueue for workflows.
 On success, the workflow is passed to the WorkflowExecutor.